changehero Blog

 Source: Coindesk

-A chart pattern that looks like a channel is a flag: it is also formed by two parallel trend lines.
-Flags can be bullish or bearish and have two important distinctions from channels.
+A chart pattern that looks like a channel is a flag: it is also formed by two parallel trend lines on crypto trading charts.
+Flags can be bullish or bearish crypto patterns and have two important distinctions from channels.
 Firstly, a flag is a short-term pattern, forming for a few weeks at most.
 Secondly, it has to have a “pole” part: a large move up or down that precedes the short-term volatility.

 Flags often interrupt impulse moves but resolve in continuation.
 A common strategy is to take the height of the pole and place an order at the breakout plus the pole size.
 Flags can also form series, and the second flag will usually be sharper than the first.